-When paired with the FloTrac or Acumen IQ sensor, the HemoSphere pressure cable can monitor systemic vascular resistance (SVR) and systemic vascular resistance index (SVRI) with a slaved-in CVP pressure signal or if the user manually enters the patient's CVP value.
-For information on utilizing the analog signal from a compatible bedside monitor, see Analog Pressure Signal Input on page 126.
+When paired with the FloTrac or Acumen IQ sensor, the HemoSphere pressure cable can monitor systemic vascular resistance (SVR) and systemic vascular resistance index (SVRI) with an analog input CVP pressure signal, pressure cable monitored CVP, or if the user manually enters the patient's CVP value.
+For information on utilizing the analog signal from a compatible bedside monitor, see Analog Pressure Signal Input on page 134.
+For information on monitoring CVP with a connected pressure cable, see Pressure Cable Monitoring with a TruW ave DPT on page 184.
+For information on CVP source prioritization, see table 5-4 on page 115.
 To manually input the patient's CVP:

-- 1 Touch the settings icon → Clinical Tools tab Clinical Tools → Enter CVP icon

-- 2 Enter a CVP value.

-- 3 Touch the home icon
+- 2 Enter a CVP value. - 3 Touch the home icon

+When no source of CVP is detected, the default value assigned is 5 mmHg.
+To change the default value, see CVP Settings on page 147.
 When using the Acumen Hypotension Prediction Index (HPI) feature, SVR is available on the HPI Secondary Screen.